Kendal

 Kendal also occupies a hallowed place in the hearts of many walkers.

-In fact, the guidebook writer – Alfred Wainwright lived in the town for many years.
+In fact, the guidebook writer, Alfred Wainwright, lived in the town for many years.

 Another local author was John Cunliffe, who was the author of the famous TV children’s stories about Postman Pat.
-John lived at 10, Greenside, Kendal where he researched for the series and imagined Mrs Goggins sitting behind the Post Office counter nearby.
+John lived at 10, Greenside, Kendal, where he researched for the series and imagined Mrs Goggins sitting behind the Post Office counter nearby.

 Kendal-The Lakes Gateway

-Around the world, walkers will know Kendal due to it being the home of the peppermint treat – Kendal Mint cake.
+Around the world, walkers will know Kendal due to it being the home of the peppermint treat – Kendal Mint Cake.

 Kendal-The Lakes Gateway

-But Kendal is more than just its mint cake: It is an ideal base to explore the southern Lakes with some intriguing galleries and arts centre to explore.
+But Kendal is more than just its mint cake: It is an ideal base to explore the southern Lakes with some intriguing galleries and an arts centre to explore.

 Kendal-The Lakes Gateway

-The town stands by the side of the River Kent which takes its water from nearby Kentmere, Longsleddale and Shap.
+The town stands by the side of the River Kent, which takes its water from nearby Kentmere, Longsleddale and Shap.

-Incidentally, the Kent is England’s fastest flowing river.
+Incidentally, the Kent is England’s fastest-flowing river.

 Kendal-The Lakes Gateway

-The single span bridge is fully accessible to all bridge users, providing shared access for pedestrians, cyclists, and wheelchair users.
+The single-span bridge is fully accessible to all bridge users, providing shared access for pedestrians, cyclists, and wheelchair users.

 On the east bank of the river are the remains of Kendal Castle.